Anne Hidalgo: First Deputy Mayor of Paris

 In 2001, Hidalgo was elected councillor in the 15th arrondissement.
 She also joined the Council of Paris, where the left had a majority for the first time since 1977.

 The new Mayor of Paris, Bertrand Delanoë, wishing to apply parity within his administration and among his deputies, appointed Hidalgo as the first deputy responsible for gender equality and the time office.
 Close to François Hollande, she thus obtained her first executive position.
 In 2002, she acted as Mayor of Paris during the convalescence of Delanoë after he was stabbed during an attempted assassination.
 She confided at the same time to consider a candidacy for Mayor of Toulouse in 2008.

 In June 2002, as a candidate in the legislative election in Paris's 12th constituency, Hidalgo won 29.6% of the vote in the first and only round against 54.2% of the vote for incumbent Édouard Balladur, who was reelected.
 She also failed to take Paris's 13th constituency away from the UMP in June 2007, obtaining 28.2% of the vote in the first round, then 43.3% of the votes in the second round against 56.7% for the former Sports Minister Jean-François Lamour (UMP).

 In the municipal elections of 9 and 16 March 2008, the assembly list (PS-PCF-PRG-MRC) that Hidalgo led in the 15th arrondissement of Paris came first in the first round with 35.9% of the vote (28 313 votes) against a strongly divided right, 33.9% to Philippe Goujon's UMP list and 10.1% to Gérard d'Aboville's list (various right).
-In the second round, his list obtained 47.35% of the votes against 52.65% obtained by Philippe Goujon, whose list merged with that of Gérard d'Aboville.
+In the second round, her list obtained 47.35% of the votes against 52.65% obtained by Philippe Goujon, whose list merged with that of Gérard d'Aboville.
 Anne Hidalgo remained first Deputy Mayor under Bertrand Delanoë.
 She was then responsible for town planning and architecture and seats for the board of directors of the Parisian Urban Planning Workshop.

 In 2017, an article from Capital stated that Hidalgo had been paid €100,000 by the Ministry of Labour from 2001 to 2003, while being Bertrand Delanoë's first deputy.
 Hidalgo's office indicated that she would file a complaint for defamation.